Revitalize Your Look: Choose the Right Moisturizer

 Your Action Plan

-Before you dive into products, spend some time with your skin.
-Look for signs of dehydration: is it feeling tight or looking dull by midday?
-Examine your skin after cleansing to determine its true type—dry, oily, combination, or sensitive.
+Before you dive into products, spend a little time with your skin.
+Does it feel tight or look dull by midday?
+Check in after cleansing to get a sense of how it usually behaves — dry-feeling, oilier, combination, or easily reactive.

 Step 2: Read the Labels